-Substituting one brand of detector tube for another is not recommended, because differing flow characteristics in different brands will cause errors.13 However, obtaining the same brand and model of tube from a third-party source is perfectly satisfactory and may provide cost savings.
+Substituting one brand of detector tube for another is not recommended because differing flow characteristics between brands will cause errors.11 However, obtaining the same brand and model of tube from a third-party source is perfectly satisfactory and may provide cost savings.

-The accuracy-that is, how close the reading is to the true value-of concentrations determined by tubes was found to be in the range of 25% to 35% by NIOSH when measured at values 0.5 to 5.0 times the Threshold Limit Value (TLV).14 We could not find any studies on accuracy at the low concentrations of contaminants typically found in breathing air, even though accuracy is poorer at lower concentrations.
+The accuracy-that is, how close the reading is to the true value-of concentrations determined by tubes was found to be in the range of 25% to 35% by National Institute for Occupational Safety and Health (NIOSH) when measured at values 0.5 to 5.0 times the Threshold Limit Value (TLV).12 No tube meets the NFPA requirements for accuracy in breathing air measurements.
+We could not find any studies on accuracy at the low concentrations of contaminants typically found in breathing air, even though accuracy is generally poorer at lower concentrations.
 Shorter stains are harder to read and if the procedure allows, a longer sampling time is preferred.
-The greatest source of error using indicator tubes for testing is in reading them.15 Figure 14 shows how to read tubes when the stain front is not perpendicular to the tube.
+The greatest source of error using indicator tubes for testing is in reading them.12 Figure 9 shows how to read tubes when the stain front is not perpendicular to the tube.